deployphp/docs/installation.md

 The best option for most cases is to choose  **composer package with phar only**.

-Two other methods have following disadvantages:

-* If you will install Deployer globally as **phar archive** then it will fit your needs well until the amount of projects will increase.
-Its quite possible that if you have big amount of projects then you will be not able to upgrade all deploy.php configs at each project at one time to newer version of deployer.
-So for some time you will need to have two or more versions of deployer installed globally under different names.
-For example "dep" for deployer5, "dep4" for deployer4 and then run commands like "dep4 deploy production" or "dep deploy production" - depends on which project you are.
-Additionally if new developer is coming into project he needs to install all versions of Deployer binaries on his local computer.

-* If you will install Deployer as **composer package with sources** then you risk that deployer dependencies will be in conflict with your project dependencies.
-Its quite often the conflict with monolog/monolog package or symfony/console package.

 ### Composer package with phar only